-Following the close of the conference on Saturday, we left Dallas to return to our home in El Dorado, Arkansas, eager to share with as many as possible what had occurred.
-Our children; John Aaron, Mary Kay and Ginny were still young at ages 10, 7 and 4 respectively.
-They couldn’t fully appreciate what had taken place because we looked the same, but were to see the changes in us in the days to come.
+Following the close of the conference on Saturday we left Dallas to return to our home in El Dorado, Arkansas eager to share what had occurred.
+Our children; John Aaron age ten, Mary Kay age seven, and Ginny age four were the first to hear.
+They couldn’t fully comprehend what had happened, because we looked and sounded the same.
+They would soon know we were definitely different.

-We had not given too much thought concerning our prayer for confirmation from the Lord until the mail arrived the following week.

-I don’t remember if it was on Monday or later in the week, but Cathy received a letter from her Mom who lived in Fort Lauderdale, Florida.
-Mom Young wrote us letters and notes on a regular basis, so the letter itself caused no immediate excitement.
-When Cathy opened the letter there was a folded envelope inside along with an explanation of the reason for the addressed and stamped empty envelope.
-Mom was always on the lookout for commemorative stamps and coins, and this particular stamp was a special one concerning the Young family.
-The stamp had been issued to honor General Herkimer.
+We had not given much thought to our prayer for confirmation from the Lord until the mail arrived the following week.
+Within a few days of our return home Cathy received a letter from her Mom who lived in Fort Lauderdale, Florida.
+Mom Young wrote letters and notes to us on a regular basis, so this letter itself caused no immediate excitement.
+When Cathy opened the letter there was a folded envelope inside along with an explanation for the addressed and stamped empty envelope.
+Mom was always in search of commemorative stamps and coins, and this particular stamp was a special one concerning the Young family.
+It had been issued to honor General Herkimer.

 PS: We did not ask Bubba to pay our expenses for the Dallas trip.
 In thinking now about it, we should have paid his!